 We are aware of a high-profile case in America recently which has resulted in a successful compensation claim to be paid out to an individual.
 Their claim is that glyphosate, a chemical found in some of the weed killers that are sold widely in the UK in many retailers, including our own, has caused them to obtain an illness relating to cancer.
-Whilst it was a stronger agrichemical formulation that the person was using regularly for years and not the domestic UK formulation, we are continuing to monitoring the and will review the situation in due course.
+Whilst it was a stronger agrichemical formulation that the person was using regularly for years and not the domestic UK formulation, we are continuing to monitor this and will review the situation in due course.

-The below guidelines currently set out the European Union and the UK Governments potions on this, and this is the advice that we will act on until further evidence or advice is issued to us.
+The below guidelines currently set out the European Union and the UK Governments positions on this, and this is the advice that we will act on until further evidence or advice is issued to us.

 Some facts about glyphosate

 • Glyphosate is an active substance used in plant protection products to control plants, which means it's a herbicide

 • Glyphosate is the most frequently used herbicide both worldwide and, in the EU, and it has been used for several decades

 • Glyphosate has been thoroughly assessed by Member States and the European Food Safety Authority (EFSA) in recent years